 - Layers.
 Since Iceland is a cold-temperature country where you can experience winter and summer weather within a day, it’s important to pack several layers of clothing.

 - Rain jacket.
 Due to the volatile weather and the many powerful waterfalls, being waterproof is key in Iceland.
 I bought this rain jacket specifically for my Iceland trip and wore it every day.
 I also brought this rain poncho, which I wore on top of my rain jacket during strong rain.

 - Waterproof shoes or hiking shoes.
 For the same reason as above, make sure to wear waterproof shoes.

 - Reusable water bottle.
 There’s no need to buy bottled water in Iceland as it has one of the cleanest waters in the world.
 I brought my insulated, reusable water bottle everywhere.

 - Bathing suits.
 Don’t forget to bring a bathing suit for the natural hot springs (Iceland has over 40 of them).

 - Waterproof phone case.
 You’ll want a phone case for the rain and hot springs.
 I brought this waterproof phone case to all the hot springs I visited.

-🍀 My Experience: I traveled Iceland by campervan and my full packing list is in this campervan guide.
+If you’re traveling around Iceland by campervan like I did, my comprehensive packing list is in this campervan guide.

 - Hotels and Airbnbs are available in Iceland, but smaller towns will have limited options.
 I generally like to use Booking.com for the lowest accommodation rates, especially in a country as expensive as Iceland.